bpinsard/CoRe/drafts/seq_rep/replies_to_reviewers.md

 The behavioral results clearly show that the performance (both speed and accuracy) is different between the trained and untrained sequences.
 Thus the differences in multivariate patterns could be driven by differences in performance rather than differences in encoding.
 There is (at least) one way to look at this issue: The behavioral performance shown in Figure 1 reveals that performance for the untrained sequences steadily improves across runs and appears to reach an asymptote half-way through the experiment.
 If the difference in mutlivariate patterns is truly related to long-term consolidation, as opposed to being the consequent result of changes in performance, then comparing the last 8 blocks of the trained vs. untrained sequences should replicate the key results (i.e., Figure 3).
 In contrast, comparing the last 8 blocks of the untrained sequences to the first 8 blocks of the of the untrained sequences should not reveal a similar set of clusters.
 However, if this split-half comparison on the untrained sequences produces qualitatively similar maps as the trained vs. untrained comparison, then it would strongly suggest that the differences in multivariate distances is driven largely by performance effects.

-*TODO: compute contrast on second run only : doesn't give the same results
+*TODO: compute contrast on second run only : doesn't give the same results compute contrast of new sequences between run1 and run2 :
 - we go from 6-folds to 1-fold, huge loss of statistical power
 - among the 6-folds, 4 folds are across the beginning and end of task, thus the measure mainly reflects what patterns are stable across the runs independently of the behavioral changes.
 - The behavioral difference is a limitation common to all design comparing trained and untrained task?
 The previous articles investigating trained vs. untrained sequence representation just omitted to present the behavioral performance evolution whithin run.